Have you ever wondered why the skin on your fingertips swells up with plump wrinkles after a long bath?

-The process of osmosis through a semipermeable membrane was first observed in 1748 by Jean-Antoine Nollet.
-Reverse Osmosis was known in the 1950s, but was not practically demonstrated until the early 1960s with the discovery of asymmetric membranes at University of California at Los Angeles by Sidney Loeb and Srinivasa Sourirajan.
-These membranes are characterized by a thin “skin” layer supported atop a highly porous and much thicker substrate.
-This basic structure remains as the basis of reverse osmosis membranes today.
+Reverse Osmosis was not practically demonstrated until the early 1960s with the invention of asymmetric membranes at University of California at Los Angeles.
+The membranes are composed of a thin “skin” layer supported atop a highly porous and much thicker substrate.
+This basic structure remains the basis of reverse osmosis membranes today.